pagemedev/pageme-matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-beeper-linkedin.md

       '@YOUR_USERNAME:YOUR_DOMAIN': admin
 ```

-You may wish to look at `roles/custom/matrix-bridge-beeper-linkedin/templates/config.yaml.j2` to find other things you would like to configure.
+You may wish to look at `roles/matrix-bridge-beeper-linkedin/templates/config.yaml.j2` to find other things you would like to configure.

 ## Set up Double Puppeting

-If you'd like to use [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do), you have to enable Shared Secred Auth.
+If you'd like to use [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do), you have 2 ways of going about it.

+### Method 1: automatically, by enabling Shared Secret Auth

 The bridge will automatically perform Double Puppeting if you enable [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) for this playbook.

+This is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

 ## Usage